kuanrcl/mysql-mds-replication/Lab4/README.md

-# Lab 4: Create a MySQL Router Instance to connect MDS with the Replication Source
+# Lab 4: Create a MySQL Router Instance to connect MySQL Database Service with the Replication Source

 ![](images/Lab4-0.png)